plettj/plett.dev/posts/surfing.md

 With legs dripping red, at long last I arrived at the shore, where my wrecked body collapsed on the warm sand, trying to catch a breath.
 I must've been a real sight, because some dudes with mullets passing asked me if I was alright.
 They also let me know I had been attempting to surf at the professional-rated waters.
 How reassuring.

 I picked up my rental board and started a dejected trek back to the easy section.
 As I walked, I got to thinking how the heck this happened.
-It didn't seem like it was purely because of my beginner status, it was more that I failed to recognize the wind's slow, persistent nudge away from where I began.
+It didn't seem like it was purely because of my beginner status, it was more that I failed to recognize the wind's slow, persistent nudging.
 Had I known how subtle the drift would be, I would've known I should paddle against it.

 ### Trying